 The street also serves as a marketplace on Saturdays, where vendors come to sell mostly food products.

 RELATED: If your travels take you to San Sebastian, Spain, consider taking a pintxos tour.
 Read about our experience in our article Pintxos Paradise: The Most Epic San Sebastian Pintxos Tour To Take

 Iconic Eiffel Bridge Girona

-The Red Bridge in Girona is also known as one of the best spots to take most iconic photos of the city.
+The Red Bridge in Girona is also known as one of the best spots to take amazing photos of the city.

 Girona Game of Thrones

-Pat also shared with us that Girona was chosen as one of the filming locations for the Game of Thrones Season Six.
+If you are a Game of Thrones Fan, you probably know that Girona was selected as one of the filming locations for Game of Thrones Season Six.